HEALTH 2.0 13TH ANNUAL CONFERENCE | SANTA CLARA, CA | SEPT. 16-18, 2019

 Right from the start, the conference was a place for startups to connect.
 Flash forward twelve years, and the connections keep growing exponentially.

-Health 2.0 was all about who was shaking up healthcare, while HIMSS was focused on the more traditional provider-focused tech.
+Health 2.0 was all about who was shaking up healthcare, while HIMSS was focused on the more traditional provider-focused solutions.
 Their two paths merged in 2017 when Health 2.0 was acquired by HIMSS.

 “These days, the current tech—sensors, mobile, analytics and the cloud—are connecting all the players like never before,” Subaiya explans.
 “Everyone from clinicians to providers to patients are clamoring for more connectivity—improved sharing of healthcare data is the tip of the iceberg.”